-This years match – which pits London rivals Chelsea against Arsenal – will be the 139th final in the history of what is the world’s oldest cup competition.
-The first final – then known as the Football Association Challenge Cup – was played out by Wanderers and Royal Engineers in the far less glamorous surroundings of Kennington Oval.
+The very first final – then known as the Football Association Challenge Cup – was played out by Wanderers and Royal Engineers in the far less glamorous surroundings of Kennington Oval.

 15 teams entered that first competition but due to the complicated rule system employed at the time, Wanderers reached the final having won only one match!
 Their place in the showpiece was assured when they drew with Scotland’s Queen’s Park in the semi final.
 A relay was arranged but the Scottish team withdrew as they could not afford the train fare to London!

-The Emirates FA Cup Final will take place on Saturday 1st August 2020.
+The Emirates FA Cup Final will take place on the 14th of May 2022.
 More information about the event can be found here.

 For information on other great sporting events in London, please click here.